JJWallis/fylo-storage-component/README.md

 }
 ```

-The background SVG for this project was at first difficult to control, since it would continue to scale either vertically or horizontally as the viewport increased.
-Yet while experimenting with the size of the asset, I discovered that providing a fixed height with a fluid width allowed the SVG to only scale along the x axis.
+The background SVG for this project was at first difficult to control since naturally it would continue to scale as the viewport increased.
+While experimenting with the size of the asset, I discovered that providing a fixed height with a fluid width allowed the SVG to only scale along the x axis.
 In this instance it works quite nicely, but I am aware not all assets will look pleasant if they're continually stretched in this manner.

 ```css
 .logo-container__icons-container {